You can do some work in exchange for free rent!

 It’s great for couples or solo travels alike, but to all my solo ladies out there, it will help you get comfortable quickly and make friends immediately.
 It’s a great way to get your feet wet in a country when you’re alone.
 And again, don’t forget about the money saved!

-BONUS for Remote Workers!
+Worldpackers Review for Remote Workers!

 Just an extra side note for anyone here who works remotely… You can still do Worldpackers experiences while working!
 At least I did.